Product was successfully added to your shopping cart.

 As high quality leather ages, rather than wearing out, it burnishes and beautifies, developing a much sought-after patina and unique character that cannot be easily duplicated.

 When you own a true vintage leather item, you own a piece of history - and you ought to care for it as such.
-Take special care to avoid getting the leather soaked, and be sure to regularly use a quality leather moisturizer.
+Take special care to avoid getting the leather soaked, and be sure to regularly use a quality leather conditioner.

-But don’t worry - if Pops isn’t ready to pass down his vintage leather briefcase yet, high quality leather with a vintage-inspired or distressed finish can definitely be found.
+But don’t worry - if Pops isn’t ready to pass down his vintage leather briefcase yet, high quality leather bags with a vintage-inspired or distressed finish can definitely be found.
 The quality of the leather is the biggest key, as the higher the quality, the more character it will naturally render.